Hello! Are you planning a trip to Japan? Feeling overwhelmed?

 We always felt safe in Japan.
 If there are “bad” or unsafe neighborhoods, we never saw one.
 We saw no homeless people.
 Nobody acts strangely on the subway.
 Everyone speaks in low voices and minds their own business.
 Subways, buses, train stations, streets, and public bathrooms are clean and quiet by American standards.

-It's smart to use the same safety precautions in Japan as you would anywhere else in the world, but Japan is probably one of the safest places you can visit.
+Use the same safety precautions in Japan as anywhere else, but Japan is one of the safest places you can visit.
 I recommend buying travel insurance before every big trip.

 Conclusion